 Credit: @germsbridges on Instagram

 Founded in 1956 by John D. Rockefeller to promote understanding between Americans and Asians, the Asia Society and Museum opens visitors’ eyes to the aesthetic and technical accomplishments achieved in Asia between 1,000 B.C.E. and the 1800s.
 Most of the 300 works in this small-but-sweet museum belonged to Rockefeller and his wife and include some of the best-known examples in the field.
 Regularly scheduled events at the museum include art and history discussions, virtual and on-site performances, and family days for guests of all ages to learn more about Asian holidays and traditions.

 New York Chinese Scholar’s Garden (New York City)

 Located at Snug Harbor Cultural Center & Botanical Garden on Staten Island, the New York Chinese Scholar’s Garden is one of two authentic classical outdoor Chinese gardens built in the United States and is based on Ming Dynasty gardens (1368-1644 AD).
 The garden features magnificent rocks resembling mountains that inspired the poetry and paintings of Confucian, Buddhist, and Taoist monks, as well as other scholars.
 When you’re there, explore eight pavilions, a bamboo forest path, waterfalls, a koi-filled pond, Chinese calligraphy, and a variety of Gongshi scholar’s rocks including a 15-foot formation that towers over the central courtyard.

-Chinatowns and Other Neighborhoods (New York City)
+Inaugural AAPI Cultural and Heritage Parade (New York City)